 - Increased blood pressure

 - Small pupils

 Suboxone may cause other effects, including breathing problems, changes in behavior, or life-threatening addiction and withdrawal symptoms in a newborn if the patient uses the medication during pregnancy.

 Severe (possibly fatal) breathing problems can occur, especially if this medication is abused, injected, or mixed with other depressants such as alcohol, benzodiazepines, or other narcotics.

-Suboxone Treatment is not right for everyone
+Suboxone Therapy is not Suitable for Everyone

 A patient should tell his doctor if he has: